Celtic F.C. B Team and Academy

-Celtic B is the reserve team of Celtic Football Club.
-They are based in Airdrie and compete in the Lowland League.
+Celtic B are the reserve team of Celtic Football Club.
+They play home games in Airdrie and compete in the Lowland League.
 Celtic have run a reserve side since the early days of the club, comprising a combination of emerging youth players and first-team squad players.
-The current "B" side forms the highest level of the Academy structure at Celtic, beneath which there are four junior strands: Professional Academy (Under 18s), Intermediate Academy (Under 13s, 14s, 15s & 16s), Junior Academy (Under 10s, 11s & 12s) and Development Centres (five years old and above).
+The current "B" side forms the highest level of the academy structure at Celtic, beneath which there are four junior strands: Professional Academy (Under 18s), Intermediate Academy (Under 13s, 14s, 15s & 16s), Junior Academy (Under 10s, 11s & 12s) and Development Centres (five years old and above).

 History of reserve and youth football

 Reserve football

 Celtic ran a reserve side from their early days, known at the time as the Crusaders.
 Other clubs in the 1880s also gave their reserve sides distinctive names, with Rangers calling their Second XI the Swifts, and Queens Park naming their reserves the Strollers.

 Celtic's first known involvement in reserve league football, was their participation in the Scottish Combination league in 1896.
 Several Scottish League clubs fielded 2nd XIs ('A' sides), as well as Queens Park Strollers.
 However, by the 1900s Celtic manager Willie Maley was only using a small, if versatile, squad of players, and the decision was made to stop fielding a reserve team altogether.
 In 1909, a new Scottish Reserve League was set up, again often including at least one non-reserve side of a non-league club in each of its seasons.
 Celtic did not participate.
 The league was disbanded during World War I, but effectively re-established in 1919 as the Scottish Alliance League.
 As with previous incarnations, this reserve league also contained the first XI of several non-league sides.
 Celtic took part for the first few seasons, and won the championship in 1921–22, however withdrew again after that for what is presumed were financial reasons.
 This appeared an unwise decision.
 Rangers went on to dominate Scottish football in the 1920s, and Celtic appeared to struggle without a reserve team to help blend younger players into the club's first team.

 The club did re-introduce a reserve team in 1930, and won three Alliance championships in 1934, 1937 and 1938, and the Second XI Cup in 1935 and 1936.
 Malky MacDonald, Johnny Crum, George Paterson, Jimmy Delaney, John Divers and Willie Buchan all emerged during this time from the reserve side and went on to form the nucleus of the Celtic first team that won the league championship in 1936 and 1938, and the Scottish Cup in 1937.
 In 1936, Celtic fielded trialist Mohammed Salim in two Alliance league matches, with him becoming the first footballer from the Indian sub-continent to play for a European club.
 A league AGM in 1938, resulted in the non-league sides being removed and the league became exclusive to First Division reserve sides.
 The advent of World War II, however, once again saw the suspension of national reserve league football in Scotland, although regional leagues were set up.